-It is likely that updates in an Issuing Authority's database record of a person will not be applied to the physical credential and to the mDL (or to multiple mDLs of the same person, if supported by an Issuing Authority) at the same time.
+It is likely that updates in an Issuing Authority's database record of a person will not be applied to the physical credential and to the mDL (or to multiple mDLs of the same person, if supported by an Issuing Authority) at the same time (for example in the case of central issuance of the physical credential after the mDL has been updated).
 As a result, an mDL holder may hold two credentials that reflect different information.